-For purposes of the fiscal 2016 annual performance-based cash bonuses, the individual performance goals for each of our Named Executive Officers were as follows:
+For purposes of the fiscal 2017 annual performance-based cash bonuses, the individual performance goals for each of our Named Executive Officers were as follows:

-- Mr. Bergman Achieve our fiscal 2016 annual operating plan, support our business growth objectives, evaluate and drive long-term corporate growth strategies and market opportunities, and foster an environment of high integrity and ethics. - Mr. Ali Support our business growth objectives with appropriate processes and controls, monitor and review our corporate and financial structure, set future financial strategy, and foster an environment of high integrity, ethics, and regulatory compliance. - Mr. Barber Expand position within strategic customers, drive market share within strategic markets, establish long-term focus and strategy for identified market strategies, and support the achievement of our fiscal 2016 annual operating plan. - Mr. Deutsch Focus on achieving our fiscal 2016 financial targets by driving sales of our core products and managing the relationships with our key strategic customers. - Mr. Wong Focus on achieving fiscal 2016 annual operating plan by having the necessary supply chain, inventory and service levels to fulfill customer demand.
+- Mr. Bergman Achieve our fiscal 2017 annual operating plan, support our business growth objectives, evaluate and drive long-term corporate growth strategies and market opportunities, and foster an environment of high integrity and ethics. - Mr. Ali Support our business growth objectives with appropriate processes and controls, monitor and review our corporate and financial structure, set future financial strategy, and foster an environment of high integrity, ethics, and regulatory compliance.

+- Mr. Barber Expand position within strategic customers, drive market share within strategic markets, establish long-term focus and strategy for identified Mobile market strategies, and support the overall achievement of our fiscal 2017 annual operating plan. - Mr. Verhoeven Expand and develop our IoT position within strategic customers, identify and drive market share within strategic markets with existing products, establish long-term focus for IoT market strategies based on the integration efforts of the two acquisitions that are focused on the expansion of our IoT market position, and support the achievement of our fiscal 2017 annual operating plan. - Mr. Wong Focus on achieving fiscal 2017 annual operating plan by having the necessary supply chain, inventory and service levels to fulfill customer demand, along with responsibility of product quality by developing, directing and implementing quality strategies in support of overall business goals.